MahmudjonA/hh_parser/README.md

-Below is a rewritten version of the **HH Parser – Terminal-Based HeadHunter Vacancy Scraper** requirements, maintaining the original structure and intent while improving clarity, consistency, and detail where necessary.

----

 # 🧾 HH Parser – Terminal-Based HeadHunter Vacancy Scraper

 **HH Parser** is a command-line Python program designed to log into [hh.uz](https://hh.uz) (HeadHunter Uzbekistan) using user credentials, handle captchas, scrape job vacancy data based on user-specified criteria, and export the results to a `.csv` file.